HmzNasry/ollama_voice_assistant/README.md

 Press Esc to exit.

-Responses will be spoken aloud and displayed in the terminal.
+Responses will be spoken aloud and partly displayed in notifications.

 Notes